-It’s normal to see a reference audio headset retail for hundreds of dollars, but AKG is bringing high-fidelity audio to the modern man with the AKG K371.
-Within just a few hours, I knew these would be some of my favorite headphones: they’re uniquely comfortable, reproduce accurate audio, and have ear cups that rotate up so you feel like a DJ at a moment’s notice.
-Without further delay, here’s why the AKG K371 is one of my favorite sub-$150 USD headsets.
+It’s normal to see a reference audio headset retail for hundreds of dollars, but AKG brings high-fidelity audio to the modern man with the AKG K371.
+This is a standout set of headphones with its comfortable build, pleasant sound quality, and DJ-friendly ear cups.
+Without further delay, here’s why the AKG K371 is one of among the best sub-$150 USD headsets.

 - Podcasters will be able to accurately mix their episodes thanks to the accurate midrange response reproduced by the 50mm dynamic drivers.

 - Anyone with glasses knows how hard it is to find a comfortable pair of headphones.
-I’ve given up for the most part and instead use earbuds, but the K371 are some of the most comfortable headphones I’ve worn atop my plastic frames.
+I’ve given up for the most part and instead use earbuds, but the K371 fits snug and secure atop my plastic frames.

 This is one of AKG’s middle-tier professional headsets, but don’t let the reasonable price fool you: performance is great.
-Both ear cups can be rotated upward 180° for transport, meaning users can articulate either ear cup as needed to hear surrounding noise — a must-have feature for DJs and sound mixers alike.
+Both ear cups allow for 180° of rotation, so you can articulate either ear cup as needed to hear surrounding noise—a must-have feature for DJs and sound mixers alike.

 Both ear cups feature a refined plastic and are differentiated only by the mini-XLR input on the left side.
 There’s a small, flat divot in the otherwise circular input to lock the cable into place.
-AKG provides three cables ranging in length and design: a 4-foot straight cable, 10-foot straight cable, and coiled cable along with a ¼” adapter—all of which terminate with 3.5mm TRRS plugs.
+AKG provides three cables ranging in length and design: a 4-foot straight cable, 10-foot straight cable, and coiled cable along with a 1/4-inch adapter—all of which terminate with 3.5mm TRRS plugs.